rygo6/GTAvaUtil/README.md

 4.
 ### IsReadable...

 Tells you the isReadable state of every mesh in your avatar.
-If VRC is complaing you have meshes with read/write disabled you can use this to determine which ones.
+If VRC is complaining you have meshes with read/write disabled you can use this to determine which ones.

 1. Select the root GameObject of your avatar.
 2. Click `Tools > GeoTetra > GTAvaUtil > IsReadable...`.